hashgraph-online/hedera-agent-kit/README.md

 - **Conversational Hedera**: Easily build chat-based interfaces for Hedera actions.
 - **Flexible Transaction Handling**:
-  - **Direct Execution**: For autonomous agents or backend control.
+  - **Autonomous Mode**: Agent signs and pays itself (ideal for backend or bot scenarios).
-  - **Provide Bytes**: For user-centric apps where users sign with their own wallets (e.g., HashPack via WalletConnect).
+  - **Human-in-the-Loop**: Agent returns transaction bytes for the user to sign in their wallet (e.g., HashPack via WalletConnect).
   - **Scheduled Transactions**: Built-in support for "human-in-the-loop" workflows, where AI prepares transactions for user review and approval.
 - **Comprehensive Toolset**: Pre-built tools for HTS, HCS, HBAR transfers, account management, files, and smart contracts.
 - **Extensible**: Add your own custom tools with the plugin system.